David Galloway (golfer): Amateur career

-When he was 16 years old, he also started playing in elite local amateur events.
-In October 1967, Galloway won the Royal Canberra Golf Club's junior championship with a total of 316, defeating nearest competitor by 11 strokes.
+At the age of 16, Galloway started playing in elite local amateur events.
+In October 1967, Galloway won the Royal Canberra Golf Club's junior championship with a total of 316, defeating his nearest competitor by 11 strokes.
 In June 1968, he played for Royal Canberra's team in a junior pennant competition against another local club, Yowani Golf Club.
 Royal Canberra won easily and Galloway won his individual match, defeating Brian Wellsmore, 2 and 1.
 The following year, in July 1968, he and partner Rolf Hartley won a fourball event for best gross score, winning 2 up.
-In November 1968, Galloway played excellently at the Royal Canberra Golf Club Championship.
+In November 1968, Galloway played the Royal Canberra Golf Club Championship.
 Galloway opened with an 81 but then shot a second round 73, ultimately tying the best round in the tournament.
 He shot a 74 in the third round to stay in contention.
 In the final round, he had a chance to win but his "good shot to the 18th green" went into a bunker.
 He made bogey and finished one shot out of a playoff.
 His 305 total still won the junior championship by three shots.